Dr Njimeh Ali

 Sally gained her PhD in 2011 from the University of Western Australia.
 Entitled ‘Calling the fallen: French veteran mobilisation of the war dead on Armistice Day 1919-2009,’ her thesis considered the enactment of rituals and the use of certain spaces designed to facilitate communion between the living and the dead, as well as the three primary ‘lessons’ of war which prompt veterans to conduct these rituals: values, unity and peace.
 Sally’s thesis has given her a solid understanding of both veteran politics and the commemoration and memorialisation of conflict.
 She has presented on these themes at universities and conferences around the world, and has also participated in a number of discussions intended to produce practical policy outputs such as the 2012 ‘Breaking the Silence: International Memory Initiatives Exchange Forum’ organised by Impunity Watch.

 After completing her PhD, Sally moved to Kathmandu to volunteer for a year with the Nepal Institute for Policy Studies (NIPS) through the Australian government-supported Australian Youth Ambassadors for Development (AYAD) programme.
-As a Research Fellow, she worked to help NIPS improve its research and publication potential, as well as organise and facilitate seminars and workshops at which representatives of opposing political parties could discuss the peace process.
-She wrote the concluding chapter of NIPS’ book Human Security in Nepal: Concepts, Issues and Challenges (2013), and also conducted her own research into the country’s troubled post-conflict present, focussing particularly on the nexus between protest, human rights and democracy.
+As a Research Fellow, her work focussed on the country’s troubled post-conflict present - particularly on the nexus between protest, human rights and democracy - and issues such as human security.

 Professor Carment is a full Professor of International Affairs at the Norman Paterson School of International Affairs, Carleton University and Fellow of the Canadian Defence and Foreign Affairs Institute (CDFAI).
 He is also a NATO Fellow and listed in Who's Who in International Affairs.
 In addition Professor Carment serves as the principal investigator for the Country Indicators for Foreign Policy project (CIFP).